Mentoring programmes

 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.
 You do not have to select a degree programme to see the Open University's instructions.

-University of Helsinki Group Mentoring Programme
+University of Helsinki Group Mentoring Programme with alumni

 Based on feedback, mentoring has provided students with